ajmarkow/doctors-office/README.md

 ## User Stories

--As a doctor, want to see list of patients
+-As a doctor, want to see list of patients +
--As an administrator, want to add a doctor with name and speciality, add a patient with name and with birthdate.
+-As an administrator, want to add a doctor with name and speciality x, add a patient with name and with birthdate x.
--As an administrator, want to assign patients to doctors, one to many.
+-As an administrator, want to assign patients to doctors x, one to many.

 ### License